American River Rafting Season

-is really anytime!
-It can be a year round experience.
+The rafting season on the American River can be a year round experience.
 With hydro-dam controlled releases that are guaranteed for year round recreation, you will find rafters and especially kayakers on the river in the dead of winter every weekend.
-This winter (2015), the South Fork of the American river only releases raftable and kayakable flows on Saturday until April 1, then we get Saturday, Sunday, and Monday flows.
+This winter (2021), the South Fork of the American river only releases raft-able and kayak-able flows on Saturday until April 1, then we get Saturday, Sunday, and Monday flows.
 After Memorial Day, we will get flows every day except Tuesday and Wednesday, that is unless we get lots more snow and rain.
 If this was an above average snow year, we would be getting flows everyday all spring long.

-On the Middle Fork of the American river, the hydro-dam operators are not releasing raftable flows right now (again, 2015) until Memorial Day weekend, due to saving the water for summer hydro-electric needs.
+On the Middle Fork of the American river, the hydro-dam operators are not releasing raft-able flows right now until Memorial Day weekend, due to saving the water for summer hydro-electric needs.
 After Memorial Day weekend, we are projected to get 7 day a week releases for whitewater rafting and kayaking with normal summertime flows (which means it will be awesome, even in a drought year).
 You can read about what to expect rafting a Class 4 river here.

 Springtime is also the the best time to go rafting on the American river, and the only time that the North Fork of the American, the class IV+ cousin to the South Fork, is available.
 It does not have any hydro-dams on it and runs just on the snowmelt.
-This year (2015) we definitely need a lot more snow to be able to raft this awesome river this spring.
+This year we are hoping for more snow to be able to raft this awesome river this spring.
 But we are still remaining positive that the snow will come.
+If it does, April will be the best month to raft on the North Fork American!

-After saying all of the above, I will answer the actual question: the best time to raft the American River, let’s talk in a normal snow and rain year, where there is quite a bit of snow in the mountains for spring runoff.
+The American River boats a long season, so when the best time to go depends on what you are looking for!
 The spring time usually has more water in the rivers due to the snow melting and the hydro-dam operators cannot contain it all.
 The Merced River is one of our favorite spring time rivers!
 Big waves and a close proximity to Yosemite makes for a great weekend adventure.
 Higher water for rafting the South Fork, for example means faster white water and bigger rapids, good for those seeking a wilder class 3+ ride than the normal class 3 summertime flows, but this can also mean that kids younger than 12 cannot raft, due to these higher flows.
 With the higher flows comes colder water, so we provide wet suits and rafting wind breakers for our guest’s safety and comfort.
-Springtime is also one of the best times to go white water rafting in California because there are less people on the river (a plus sometimes), and wild flowers in the canyons making a very unique experience.
+Springtime is also one of the best times to go white water rafting in California because there are less people on the river (a plus sometimes), and wild flowers in the canyons making it a very unique experience.

 Sometimes, if the runoff is quite a bit, we have to wait to raft the Middle Fork of the American.
 When the water gets high on the Middle Fork, a few of the rapids (Tunnel Chute and the class 6 portage at Ruck-a-Chucky Falls) get dangerous and most American river rafting companies wait until the snowmelt has eased a bit.
 Summertime is the primetime to raft the Middle Fork, all the way through September.

 Anytime is the best time to go white water rafting in California!
-Our American River Rafting season is from April-October so come up and get yours!
+Our American River Rafting season is from April-October so come up and experience the adventure for yourself!
 Check out the American River Rafting Guide for more information.

 I hope that this helps, as always if you have questions about this information, or have other questions about river trips, please feel free to E-Mail me, I am always here to help no matter what or where your river adventure is taking you.